waleedkhaled26/smart_web_task_1/README.md

 ## Task Overview

-This task is a static CV web page for Waleed Khaled Mohammed Althumali.
+This task is a static CV web page for ME.
 The goal was to convert the CV information into a clean one-page HTML document with a simple structure and no extra visual effects.

 ## Technologies Used